The Macula: Your Central Vision

 - Stop smoking.
 This is one of the most important things you can do to prevent damage to your vision.
 A 2005 review of research pointed out that 13 separate studies found that there was a statistically significant tie between the habit of smoking and the development of macular degeneration.
 The risk in smokers was two to three times higher than in non-smokers.6 A 2015 study identified damage and inflammation caused by smoking to several layers of the macula: the pigmented layer, Bruch's membrane, the choroidal stroma.7 Additional studies in 2016 verify this finding.
 Learn more about research on smoking and macular degeneration.

 - Daily juicing.
 A great way to get the nutrients from leafy greens is juicing of vegetables and fruits (preferably organic).
-We recommend a combination of the following: ginger, garlic, leeks, parsley, beets, cabbage, carrots, celery, spinach, kale, collard greens, apples, grapes, raspberries, lemon, chlorophyll, and wheat grasses (but not too much fruit).
-Learn more about juicing.
+See our juicing recipe to support the health of the macula.

-- Other nutrients Other research has determined that astaxanthin10, and meso-zeaxanthin, other potent antioxidants, are important.
+- Other nutrients Other research has determined that astaxanthin10, and meso-zeaxanthin, another potent antioxidants, are important.
 Vitamin C has been found to enhance the absorption of lutein.

 - Drugs.
-Drugs - both prescription and non-prescription can damage the macular.
+Both prescription and non-prescription can damage the macula.
 Toxins in cigarettes are known to be harmful; some drugs that make the eyes more sensitive to light are also harmful.
 Be aware of drugs that damage the macula.

 - General tips supporting healthy eyes